Our blogs

 Multiplication – x2, x5 and x10 tables

-Maths – Addition and subtraction questions
+Maths – Multiplication questions

 Phonics – Tricky words

 Spellings - We have also uploaded a spelling quiz.
-Please practise these spellings ready for your quiz every Friday.

 Thank you for all your continued support,